 The General team is a default system team and cannot be edited or removed.

-Each team follows one of the following meeting access policies, which determine how users can access meetings:
+Each team follows one of the following access policies, which determine how users can access meetings and emails:

-Own team only – Users can only access meetings within their own team.
+Own team only – Users can only access meetings and emails within their own team.

-Own and specified teams – Users can access meetings within their team and any additional teams they have explicit access to.
+Own and specified teams – Users can access meetings and emails within their team and any additional teams they have explicit access to.

-All teams – Users can access meetings across all teams.
+All teams – Users can access meetings and emails across all teams.

-Own meetings only – Users can only access meetings they have created.
+Own only – Users can only access meetings and emails they own.

 Garba offers three user roles, each with different permissions:

-✅ Full access to all teams and meetings.
+✅ Full access to all teams, meetings, and public emails.

 ✅ Can create and manage Summary Templates.